 Cause 4: Interrupted System Shutdown

 Video files can be corrupted if the power shuts down during playback, saving, or shooting.
-As each video file contains headers and footers, there are high chances that your data will not be saved or written.
+As each video file contains headers and footers, there are high chance that your data will not be saved or written.
 Therefore, the data on the SD card or memory card will be corrupted.
 The video file will not play as the data will not be readable.
 If you find that there is no audio in your file, then your video file is corrupted.

-To recover corrupt video files, you can use the Wondershare Repairit Video Repair application.
-This is the best way you can continue watching your broken videos.
 The entire application is straightforward, and even an amateur can run it.
 To do so, take the mentioned steps:

 Step 1 Install Wondershare Repairit Video Repair tool

 On your system, download and install Wondershare Repairit software.
 Launch the application to enter the home page.
 Then you will see an "Add" or "Add video and start repairing" button to add the corrupted video files.